Genokarma/tutorials/docs/modules/galaxy-data/index.md

 At the end of this tutorial, the participate should have a greater knowledge of how Galaxy handles data downloads and deletions and be able to successfully download and delete their own data.

+This will also allow you to recover your disk quota and allow you to do more and new analyses if you have used it all!

 ## Downloading data from Galaxy

 There are multiple ways of downloading your data from Galaxy, the choice of which method to use depends on the amount of data you wish to download.
 You can download a single dataset, multiple datasets all the way to entire histories.